banyaszvonat/breaking-videogames/_posts/2023-11-04-invisible-weapons.md

 tags: picker vtmb noclip
 ---

-As mentioned in the last post, this one is going to go in depth on idiosyncracies of the `picker` command.
+As mentioned in the last post, this one is going to go in depth on idiosyncrasies of the `picker` command.
 I'd be hard-pressed to call them bugs, since it was never intended to be used by players.
 The command will draw a bounding box around the entity you're looking at, and display some debug text.
 (Note: this command appears to be [generally available](https://developer.valvesoftware.com/wiki/List_of_Team_Fortress_2_console_commands_and_variables/en#picker) in Source engine games.)
 There are additional commands to toggle different categories of information.
-One of the idiosyncracies will reveal an interesting implementation detail.
+One of the idiosyncrasies will reveal an interesting implementation detail.

 I was exploring outside the playable area inside the player's apartment.
 The developers employ a common trick for "interior" maps when a window to the outside world is needed, which is to clone just enough of the outside to make a convincing illusion.
 I was looking around on this cloned chunk for any oddities, and found this: